tsilifis/bayesian_adaptation_VIGeodMC/README.md

 # bayesian_adaptation_VIGeodMC
 Contains the tool functions to implement the Bayesian methodology presented in the paper:

-P. Tsilifis and R. Ghanem, **Bayesian adaptation of chaos representations using variational inference and sampling on geodesics**. *Submitted to Proceedings of the Royal Society A* (2018).
+P. Tsilifis and R. Ghanem, **Bayesian adaptation of chaos representations using variational inference and sampling on geodesics**. *Proc.
+R. Soc.
+A* 474 20180285, https://dx.doi.org/10.1098/rpsa.2018.0285 (2018).

 ### Requirements: